bndnio/concurrency-mini-problems/README.md

 Nevertheless, if there are too many producers attempting to enqueue information, it could starve one that has been waiting a long time.
-The hope though, in both implementations is that the consumers scale with demand, and exit when bored, At least creating a scenario where producers can only be starved by other producers.
+The hope though, in both implementations is that the consumers scale with demand, and exit when bored.
+At least creating a scenario where producers can only be starved by other producers.

-One solution to this would be creating a queue, but this would encounter the same issue if too many hit the service at once.
+One solution to this would be creating a queue for producers to sit in once they arrive.
+But this would encounter the same issue if too many hit the service at once.
-Though it would mitigate it since some order could be enforced, and scheduling what routine hits the queueing mechanism first is the runtime mechanism's responsibility.
+Though it would mitigate it since some order could be enforced, but this relies on scheduling what routine hits the queueing mechanism first, which isn't my responsibility.

 Winner: Both